What Does it Take to Be an Audio or Video Equipment Technician?

 Speaking: Talking to others to convey information effectively.

-Other Audio or Video Equipment Technician Job Titles
+Types of Audio or Video Equipment Technician Jobs

 In 2016, there was an estimated number of 83,300 jobs in the United States for Audio or Video Equipment Technician.
 New jobs are being produced at a rate of 12.8% which is above the national average.
 The Bureau of Labor Statistics predicts 10,700 new jobs for Audio or Video Equipment Technician by 2026.
-There will be an estimated 9,000 positions for Audio or Video Equipment Technician per year.
+The BLS estimates 9,000 yearly job openings in this field.

 The states with the most job growth for Audio or Video Equipment Technician are North Dakota, Utah, and Tennessee.
 Watch out if you plan on working in Wyoming, Alaska, or West Virginia.
 These states have the worst job growth for this type of profession.

-Salary for an Audio or Video Equipment Technician
+What is the Average Salary of an Audio or Video Equipment Technician

-The typical yearly salary for Audio and Video Equipment Technicians is somewhere between $25,590 and $80,130.
+The average yearly salary of an Audio or Video Equipment Technician ranges between $25,590 and $80,130.

 Audio and Video Equipment Technicians who work in District of Columbia, Massachusetts, or Nevada, make the highest salaries.